kyurban/NFL-prospector/README.md

 # NFL Prospector

 NFL Prospector is an app designed to manage and evaluate prospects for the 2025 NFL draft.
-It allows users to track and analyze players' profiles, including their college and position to assist in making draft decisions.
+It allows users to create, update, delete, or view prospects' information, including their college and position to assist in making draft decisions.

 ## Features